fluescher/cascld-kubernetes/00-docker/02 - Build Image.md

 are copied to the container.

-Now you should be able to
+Now you should be able to rebuild and start the container as you did in Ex 1.

 ## Bonus - Publish your image to a public registry